 15.)
 How many hours of coverage do we receive?

-With the diversity of various cultural aspects of every wedding and the variance in each wedding’s unique timeline, wedding party size, number of requested family portraits and differing level of details and decor to capture, it’s best to meet with me either by phone or at my studio so I may help explore your wedding with you and tailor coverage to fit your budget and needs.
-I believe each wedding deserves a minimum of 8 hours of coverage which is what each day begins with.
+With the diversity of various cultural aspects of every wedding and the variance in each wedding’s unique timeline, wedding party size, number of requested family portraits and differing level of details and décor to capture, it’s best to meet with me so I may help explore your wedding with you and tailor coverage to fit your budget and needs.

 16.)
 How much is it to secure your services and how much is overtime?